pierre10101/masterstar/README.md

 # Note
 - My assumption was that the request was to create an example of the factory pattern and to allow the app to easily switch between dependendencies.
 I therefore did not use the IoC container to dynamically resolve dependencies.
 - I decided to use a singleton pattern with the factory otherwise each request would effectively create a new instantiation in memory.
 Assumption is that the providers will stay stateless.

+#setup instructions

+- Copy the .env.example and rename file to .env
+- Run the make setup command
+- Run the make dev command
+- if a error pops up, it should not, regarding the encryption key, generate one for your app by clicking on the botton